 Crossing

-Keep a sufficient distance from all road users, especially when crossing and overtaking as well as when driving side by side and behind each other.
+• Drivers must maintain a safe distance from all road users, especially when crossing, overtaking, or driving side by side or behind other vehicles.

-The driver must give way to oncoming traffic if the crossing is made difficult by an obstacle on his side of the road.
+• The driver must yield to oncoming traffic if their lane is obstructed by an obstacle on their side of the road.

 CROSSING

-On mountain roads, in case of difficult crossing and overtaking, drivers must observe the signs and instructions of drivers of vehicles in regular traffic.
+• On mountain roads, in difficult crossing or overtaking situations, drivers must follow signs and instructions from regular traffic drivers.

-Drivers must maintain a lateral distance of at least 1 m when crossing and overtaking tracked vehicles.
+• Drivers must keep at least 1 meter lateral distance when crossing or overtaking tracked vehicles.

-The signal “Give way to oncoming traffic” obliges the driver driving in the direction of the red arrow to give way to oncoming traffic when the road narrows.
-The obligation to wait does not apply to single-track vehicles whose drivers can see that the narrowed lane allows them to cross without danger.
-At the other end of the narrowing is the signal
+The “Give Way to Oncoming Traffic” signal requires the driver moving in the direction of the red arrow to give way to oncoming traffic when the road narrows.
+This rule does not apply to single-track vehicles (e.g., bicycles, motorcycles) if the driver can safely determine that they can cross the narrowed section without danger.

 Table of contents